Members: Core & Affiliated Faculty

 Devri Hartle

-Devri is the assistant to Dr. Emili and assists the lab as well.
-She is responsible for lab supply ordering, event coordination and assistance, lab media efforts, calendar management, travel management and planning, reimbursements, and other administrative tasks.
+Devri is the assistant to Dr. Emili and his lab.
+She is responsible for grant submission tracking and organization, event coordination and assistance, lab media efforts, calendar management, travel management and planning, reimbursements, and other administrative tasks.

 The CNSB has forged extensive links to numerous research faculty and associated educational initiatives at institutions, including with scientists in Systems Biology, Bioinformatics Computing and Data Sciences and diverse Graduate Programs at OHSU.